selecteth/HaishinKit.swift/HaishinKit/Sources/Docs.docc/index.md

   .build()
 ```
 #### Connect
-Playback or ingest will be performed according to the selected mode setting.
+Publish or playback will be performed according to the selected mode setting.
 ```swift
 try session.connect {
   print("on disconnected")